 Oral Health and Heart Disease

 Several research studies have demonstrated a connection between gum disease and heart disease, with indications pointing to an increased risk of heart problems when gum problems are present.
 Many scientists believe that the inflammation caused by gum disease is the culprit when it comes to having a negative effect on heart health.
-In addition, a 2016 study showed a link between tooth infections and heart disease.
+One study showed a link between tooth infections and heart disease.

 Researchers in that study found that people who had infections at the tips of their tooth roots were 2.7 times more likely to have acute coronary syndrome.
 This condition leads to a blockage of the blood supply to the heart.
 This is a very serious condition that can lead to problems that then travel to the ear and affect hearing.